sidharth2189/CarND-Path-Planning-Project/write_up.md

 ## Reflection

-Based on the provided code from the seed project, the path planning algorithms start at [src/main.cpp](./src/main.cpp#L246) line 246 to the line 416.
+Based on the provided code from the reference repository and classroom lessons, the path planning algorithms start at [src/main.cpp](https://github.com/sidharth2189/CarND-Path-Planning-Project/blob/master/src/main.cpp).
 The code could be separated into different functions to show the overall process, but I prefer to have everything in a single place to avoid jumping to different parts of the file or other files.
 In a more complicated environment and different requirements, more structure could be used.
 For now, comments are provided to improve the code readability.

 The code consist of following important parts: